Gain a FREE 'master class' in story writing success...

 know where they have succeeded and where they have failed."

 Hazel Martell.
-Keighley, West Yorkshire.
+Keighley, West Yorkshire, England.
 "Thanks again for the kind comments - they really were appreciated!
 I'm also passing information about your competitions to various writing friends and hope they will also be encouraged to enter."

 Alan Coley.
 Thames Ditton, England.
 "It was very good to receive your comments.
 It's so refreshing to receive constructive criticism rather than being left to stare at the short list and not be able to work out why my name wasn't on it.
 Many thanks."

 Kim Kremer.
 Penrith, Cumbria.
 "Thanks for the feedback I received on my two stories.
 It was encouraging and helpful, and I'd definitely enter the competition again."

 “I love every part of your program.
 I’ve received invaluable tips.
 My

 feedback was highly detailed and helped me improve my writing.
 Thank